Take the Meaningful Chocolate challenge!

-IT CAN be a shock to discover the creamy taste of your favourite chocolate brand is derived from cold fast food fat or oil used in face cream– and not natural Cocoa butter.
+You can often find cheap Easter eggs.
+They look like a bargain.
+So, as it is Fairtrade Fortnight, I thought you should know some of the facts.
+My advice is always check the label as it can be a shock to discover the creamy taste of your favourite chocolate brand is derived from cold fast food fat or oil used in face cream– and not natural Cocoa butter.
+You can read the full story below along with a video.

 |Meaningful Chocolate Christmas shop opens|